noxouille/autoscripts/installation/README.md

 ## cuDNN

-Put your cuDNN file in the home directory and run the script.
+Put your cuDNN file in this directory and run the script.